Do you feel like everything in your life is chaotic and spiraling out of your control?

 To claw your way out.

-To use the last bit of deep down energy to begin rebuilding piece by piece.
+To use the last bit of deep down energy to rebuild yourself piece by piece.

 It’ll only happen piece by piece, but after you begin, the momentum of each step will build you higher and higher.

-Don’t think you’ll get a fresh new slate or a new clean start because this is your life and everything that came to be, has happened.
+Don’t think you’ll get a fresh new slate or a new clean start with a snap of a finger.
+This is your life and everything that came to be has happened.
+There is no hiding from it.
 But it doesn’t mean that what has happened is all that is you.
-You don’t let the chaos and turmoil consume you.
+You don’t let the chaos and depression consume you.

 Fuck yeah, you’ll feel like a badass.